griestopf/Fusee.Tutorial/Tutorial05/README.md

 The two newly added methods' names already show what's typically done here: We need to perform push or pop operations on stack-like data structures keeping track of the current traversal state.
 For rendering we typically need to keep track of the current model-view matrix.
 Why?
 Because as you remember from `RenderSceneOb`, every visited node contributes its own local transformation to the overall model-view matrix.
-Whenever a child list is done rendering.
-The original model-view-matrix needs to be restored.
+Whenever a child list is done rendering the original model-view-matrix needs to be restored.
 In our new visitor approach, the right time for restoring is in `PopState()`.
 But here we need to know what the original matrix was.
 We can get access to the original matrix in `PushState()`.